thy-right-eye/thy-right-eye.github.io/README.md

 Obviously, for human-sized exploits largely taking place on Earth, not much beyond the first 6 dimensions is practically necessary or useful for worldly means or ends!
 ...I hope this helps someone who is as confused as I am, and assists you to deal with the overwhelming absurdity of living in a 3 dimensional world with 3 dimensional people as the illusion that it is, but doesn't have to be.
-It is important not to neglect the fact that our bodies travel in many dimensions at once and are prone to fracture on any plane, so to concern oneself with only one or two directions of movement is dangerous to your health.
+It is important not to neglect the fact that our bodies inhabit space in at least 6 dimensions, not only 3, and are prone to
+distinct damage in each one, so to concern oneself with only one or two directions of movement is dangerous to your health.
 Time and probablities are just as much physical locations as left and right, up or down, back and forth and should be observed accordingly.

 Changing your mind can make any words true, so mind yourself and the words you use.